cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 # Getting Started with Linear Regression and Vowpal Wabbit

-This guide describes how to run Linear Regression (LR) algorithms in Vowpal Wabbit (VW).
+This guide describes how to run Linear Regression with Vowpal Wabbit (VW).
 It features an overview of a simple regression problem using a VW workflow tutorial with examples.
-Find information about interacting with VW, including structuring input, understanding output, and VW diagnostics.
-The goal is to empower you to explore, experiment, and predict by creating models in VW.
+Find information about interacting with VW, including structuring input, understanding output, and learn important VW diagnostics.

 ## Getting started with Vowpal Wabbit

 To install VW—and for more information on building VW from source or using a package manager—see [Getting started](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Getting-started) guide.

 >**Note:** The CB tutorial uses [Vowpal Wabbit Python package](https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/python).
-VW is supported in C++ and C#, and additional binary packages are available for select platforms.
+Additional binary packages are available for select platforms.
 See [Getting started](https://cheng-tan.github.io/vowpalwabbit.github.io/) module on the homepage for more information.

 ## Create linear regression data-set in Vowpal Wabbit